stenic/k8status/README.md

 ## Annotations

-You can add these Kubernetes annotations to specific service objects to customize k8status's behaviour.
+You can add these Kubernetes annotations to specific objects to customize k8status's behaviour.

+__Service__

 `k8status.stenic.io/name`
 (string) Overwrite the name shown in the report.